Abdichakour02/Uber-Rider-Clone-App/README.md

 - **User Registration and Login**: Secure user authentication for both riders and drivers.
 - **Real-time Map Integration**: Interactive map to show driver location and routes.
-- **Ride Booking**: Book rides with estimated fare and destination details.
 - **Driver Earnings Page**: View earnings, trips, and ratings for drivers.
 - **Profile Management**: Manage personal details such as name, email, and car information.
 - **Ratings and Reviews**: Rate rides and view ratings for drivers.